2023 Nissan Frontier: What We Know So Far

 Sure, the 2023 Nissan Frontier is expected to be a new model following more than 15 years of the same truck.
 However, the fresh new design adds style cues to full-size titan pickups and other modern Nissans.

 Despite its age, the mechanical bits of medium-size pickups caused by carry-over are largely unchanged.
-That’s not necessarily a bad thing, because the Frontier frame is part of the environment capable of Nissan’s class-competitive truck towing and payload numbers.
+That’s not necessarily bad because the Frontier frame is part of the environment capable of Nissan’s class-competitive truck towing and payload numbers.

 Frontier 2023’s new exterior and interior design should fix the shortcomings of today’s most terrible models.
 Adopting a proven modern and underlying aesthetic is also the same basic strategy adopted by Toyota’s main competitors for Tacoma reworking for the 2016 model year.

 We don’t yet know how much the new Frontier will cost or what trim rate it will offer, so we can only speculate on the base price, which should be a little more than the truck’s current starting price of $27,885.

 Look for a new Frontier to adopt a blockier bodywork compared to the current Truck, as evidenced by the Nissan teaser released from the silhouette of the truck.

 In addition, the new Nissan pickup will sport a front end that incorporates the latest brand design cues, as seen in a recent illustration shown during the new Navara/Frontier reveal for the global market.
 Meanwhile, the current prominent Frontier fenders are expected to make way for pieces that appear more square and less large.

 2023 Nissan Frontier Interior